SrikanthForge/SrikanthForge/README.md

 # Hi, I'm A P C Srikanth Reddy 👋
+### A First-Year CSE (AI & ML) Student

 ## 👨‍🎓 About Me
 - 🎓 Branch: CSE (AI & ML)
 - 📅 Year: 1st Year
 - 💻 GitHub: SrikanthForge
+-
+- I am currently in my first year and slowly learning how to use technology in a better and more practical way.

 I am currently a first-year student exploring digital literacy and learning how technology works in real life.
 I am interested in developing my technical skills step by step and understanding how to use digital tools effectively.